 Up until that point, video quality assessment depended on a hodgepodge of techniques, many dating back to the 1970s or earlier.
 Among them: Video bitrate; bitrate error; package drop rate; network delay; peak signal to noise ratio, or PSNR; mean square error.

-Each metric was capable of telling only a part of the video quality story and able to only roughly approximate the quality of experience of the end-user.
+Each metric was capable of telling only a part of the video quality story and able to only roughly approximate the quality of experience of the end-viewer.
 In some cases, they were not only unreliable, but they often provided information that didn’t accurately reflect the quality of a viewer’s experience.

 But that changed in 2004, when the SSIM paper, and the algorithm it described, was published.
 Its arrival heralded a more dependable way to measure video quality.